 Delivered by Emily Norman: Head of Curriculum and Inclusion at the National Society for Education

-Delivered by Joanne Powell, Headteacher, Lostock Gralam CE Primary School
+Delivered by Jo Powell, Headteacher, Lostock Gralam CE Primary School

 Delivered by Kate Appleby: Headteacher, Warmingham CE Primary School